(Disclosure: Some of the links below may be affiliate links)

 Credit card balances have very high interest, often more than 10%.
 And it compounds daily.
-We saw before that the more often interest compounds, the stronger its effect gets.
-This is very true for credit card debt.
-This is how credit card companies make a lot of their money.
-For instance, if you have a credit card debt of 5000 dollars with 12% annual interest rate, it will become 9’110 dollars after 5 years if you do not pay it!
+We saw before that the more frequently interest compounds, the stronger their effect.
+It is very real for credit card debt.
+Negative Compound Interest is how credit card companies make much money.
+For instance, if you have a credit card debt of 5000 dollars with a 12% annual interest rate, it will become 9’110 dollars after five years if you do not pay it!

-The magic of compounding can also play against you.
-You should never carry compounding debt with high an annual interest rate!
+The magic of compounding results can also play against you.
+You should never carry compounding debt with a high annual interest rate!

-If something is compounding, you can use the Rule of 72 to estimate when the value will have doubled.
-On the long-term, we can apply compound interest to the stock market even though it does not compound in the same way a bank account would compound.
+If something is compounding, you can use the Rule of 72 to estimate when the value will double.
+We can apply compound interest to the stock market in the long term even though it does not compound like a bank account would.
 Finally, even though compound interest is great, it can also play against you!
 Your credit card debt will also compound!

 What do you think about compound interest?